Article Translations: (Spanish)

 Marfan syndrome happens because of an abnormality in one copy of a gene that causes problems with the body's production of the protein fibrillin.
 This protein is an important part of connective tissue.
-Weakened connective tissue can lead to problems in many parts of the body, especially the heart, eyes, and bones.
+Abnormal connective tissue can lead to problems in many parts of the body, especially the heart, eyes, and bones.

-Most kids with Marfan syndrome have it because they got the abnormal gene from one of their parents, but sometimes it happens in a child without a family history.
+Most kids with Marfan syndrome have it because they inherited the abnormal gene from one of their parents, but sometimes it happens in a child without a family history.
 Either way, each child born to a person with Marfan syndrome, male or female, will have a 50% chance of inheriting the abnormal gene.